Lendio business loans

 The debt service coverage ratio — more commonly called the DSCR — is an industry measure of the cash income a business has left over at month’s end that can be used to service its debt.
 It includes principal, interest and lease payments.

 The DSCR is a main benchmark used to determine your ability to repay a loan.
-When you apply for a loan at a bank or credit union, the lender uses your DSCR to decide whether your business will be able to manage its repayments.
+When you apply for a loan at a bank or credit union, the lender uses your DSCR to decide whether your business can manage its repayments.
 If your business isn’t generating the income it needs to pay its operating costs and make repayments, then a lender will likely pass on your application.

 A lender may use a different figure when assessing your operating income.
 Some use the earnings metric called EBITDA — or earnings before interest, taxes, depreciation and amortization — while others add net operating income to depreciation and any other noncash charges.